slbailey/Retrovue/docs/infra/bootstrap.md

 ## 1. Introduction

 ScheduleService cannot function until channels, templates, and assets exist in the Broadcast Domain database.
-The `retrovue` CLI is the operator's tool for creating and approving these foundational entities.
+The database schema is managed exclusively through Alembic migrations, with the `retrovue` CLI providing the interface for creating and approving foundational entities.

 **Critical Separation:**